mattearly/dmpower/README.md

 * **Party Experience Calculator**.
 Total up session or encounter experience (based on CR's overcame) and split it with the party.

 * **Insult Generator**. **NSFW**.
 For when you just need to anger the PC's or antagonize them with a baddie.
 I just threw this in for fun.
-It takes two lists from files and randomly combines words, easily adapted to new words by editing the settings file [insults.dat](settings/insults.dat) - just note that if you change the number of words in that file, it must be adjusted in the code as well, you'll find the number of lines hardcoded in [gen_insult.cpp](src/gen_insult.cpp) (to be improved later to be more adaptable and automatic).
+It takes two lists from files and randomly combines words, easily adapted to new words by editing the settings file [insults.dat](settings/insults.dat) - just note that if you change the number of words in that file, it must be adjusted in the code as well, you'll find the number of words hardcoded in [gen_insult.cpp](src/gen_insult.cpp) (to be improved later to be more adaptable and automatic).

 * **Random Encounters**.
 Difficulty Generator that accounts for
     * party member levels (can be of any variety of legal levels)
     * your group size (max 20 members)

     and provides a Challenge Rating ranging from very easy to very hard.
+Go ahead, give it 20 level 1 characters and see what kind of CR it recommends.

 * **Charts**.
     * Poison Prices chart